Coder011985/Coder011985/README.md

 ## 🚀 About Me
 - 🎓 M.Sc (CA & IT) Student
-- 💻 Passionate about Web Development
+- 💻 Passionate about Full Stack Web Development
-- ⚡ Quick learner & easily adapts to new technologies and languages
+- ⚡ Quick learner & easily adapts to new technologies and programming languages
 - 🔍 Focused on building scalable and real-world applications

 ---